ESGF/esgf-vocab/docs/source/how_to/generate_drs.rst

       .. image:: ../_static/API_drsgen_map.png

       .. note::
-        those functions return a DrsGenerationReport object that can be use to know more about the generation.
+        Those functions return a DrsGenerationReport object that can be use to know more about the generation.